christysnwong/trivia/README.md

 This website utilized resources from Open Trivia DB which offers over 4000 trivia questions in over 10 categories!
 This offsite offers tools that can track your statistics, personal best scores and recent played sessions in each category and difficulty.

 The tech stack of this project consists of
-- Frontend - React, Reactstrap, Bootstrap, Noty,
+- Frontend - React, Reactstrap, Bootstrap, Noty
-- Backend - NodeJS, PostgreSQL, Json Web Token, Bcrypt
+- Backend - NodeJS, PostgreSQL, Json Web Token, Bcrypt, Moment, Json Schema, Nock

 #### Database Schema